0288

 Post 3.11 is a series of talks exploring how artists have supported communities affected by the 2011 earthquake and tsunami in Japan’s Tohoku region.
 Highlighting individual responses, the series considers the role of art in times of crisis—raising awareness, restoring confidence, and questioning whether art must serve a practical social function.

-For the inaugural session in 2012, the Japan Foundation invited Ichiro Endo—a painter, performer, and self-described “future artist” known for his vibrant, optimistic work shown at venues such as Art Tower Mito, BACC Bangkok, and the Beppu Contemporary Art Festival.
+For the inaugural session in 2012, Post 3.11: What Can Art Do? the Japan Foundation invited Ichiro Endo—a painter, performer, and self-described “future artist” known for his vibrant, optimistic work shown at venues such as Art Tower Mito, BACC Bangkok, and the Beppu Contemporary Art Festival.
 Reflecting on his projects in Tohoku, Endo was joined in conversation by Kaori Homma, UK-based Japanese artist, and Keith Whittle, curator and Japan Foundation Fellow.
 Together, they explored how such initiatives reshape the relationship between artist and society.

 SHIMURAbros-Moon-Daylight-Cloud-2018